oracle-devrel/oci-oke-appdev-save-the-wildlife/livelabs/hol/ci/ci.md

     ![Get OS Namespace](images/get-os-namespace.png)

-4. Finally - you'll need to convert your OCIR username and auth token / password to _base64_ as requirec by the CLI.
+4. Finally - you'll need to convert your OCIR username and auth token/password to _base64_ format, as required by the CLI.
+For that, depending on your account's authentication status (federated user or IAM user), here are the commands required to achieve this conversion:

-    - For federated users (default):
+    - For federated users (you'll most likely be in this group):

         ```
         <copy>